The “formula” for getting fit and staying fit is actually very simple. The key is consistent daily execution over the long term.

 Hit it hard in the gym 3-4 days per week, and then go focus on your skill or hobby!
 It could be gardening, playing guitar, boxing, woodwork, fixing an old car, or whatever else you enjoy!
 If your skill/hobby isn’t very active then add in some long walks.
 Additionally, if you are an athlete this gives you more time to focus on your sport.

-There is so much cool shit going on outside of the gym.
+There is so much cool stuff going on outside of the gym.
 Don’t think you need to live out of a gym bag and shaker bottle in order to achieve awesome results.

 All of these pieces really do blend together.
 One of the most important pieces to the fitness puzzle, however, is to be consistent.